hexolan/stocklet/README.md

 ## 📘 About

 This project was originally built as an experiment with event-driven architecture.
-But I hope it can future serve as a beneficial demonstration of utilising the architecture and exemplify the implementation of some other miscellaneous microservice patterns.
+I hope it can serve as a beneficial demonstration of utilising the architecture and exemplify the implementation of some other miscellaneous microservice patterns in a real-world setting.

 Any ideas, suggestions or direct contributions to better conform with general and evolving industry practices are welcome and will be greatly appreciated, as I'd like for this project to evolve to the stage of being somewhat a reflection of a production-ready enterprise application.

-⚠️ The application should be considered in the experimental prototype stage.
-Breaking changes can be expected between any future commits to this repo, in order to ease the development process and allow for clean refactoring of the project.

 ## 📝 Features